lnsy-dev/breathing-timer/README.md

 ## Overview

 A custom HTML pop-over that prevents the user from interacting with the page for 1 minute while encouraging them to breath mindfully.
-Great to break addictive loops on websites.
+Good for breaking addictive loops on websites.

 ## Demo
 https://lnsy-dev.github.io/breathing-timer/